 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 If large patch is a common problem in your Innovation, apply a fungicide at a preventative rate.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.
-Consider mapping those areas because fungicide treatment can be expensive.

 A Word of Caution for Newly Sodded Lawns